hashblock/hashblock-exchange/bin/README.md

 # sawtooth-uom/bin

-This script directory is 'pathed' into the various containers of sawtooth-uom.
+This script directory is 'pathed' into the various containers of /families/units.

 ## Map

 name | description
 -----|------------
-protogen | Compiles the protobuff descriptors (in protos folder) to processor/sawtooth_uom_processor uom-tp | Called within the uom-processor container to start the UOM TP
+protogen | Compiles the protobuff descriptors (in protos folder) to processor/sawtooth_units_processor units-tp | Called within the units-processor container to start the units transaction processor